guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 You have a pension pot of £40,000.
 You take 25% tax free which is £10,000.
 You invest the other £30,000 to give you an adjustable income.
 Your money grows by 3% every year.
 You take a taxable income of £2,000 from it.
 Your money will last you 20 years.
 $E

 Not all pension providers offer this option.
-If your provider doesn’t offer it, you can transfer your pot to another provider but you might have to pay a fee.
+If your current provider doesn’t offer it, you can transfer your pot to another provider but you might have to pay a fee.

 ## How adjustable income works